foliant-docs/foliantcontrib.testrail/README.md

 *images* folder used for projects without platforms.

+Filename ending is a first value of *multi_param_select* parameter (*platform*).
 Now to add screenshot to your document just add following string to the test case (unfortunately, in TestRail interface it will looks like broken image link):

 ```
 (leading exclamation mark here!)[Image title](main_filename_part)